FBI: Solar observatory closed after child porn case opened

 The observatory closed, without consulting FBI agents, after Cope’s comments about the serial killer and his erratic behavior, the warrant said.

-“We cannot comment on an ongoing law enforcement investigation,” said association spokeswoman Shari Lifson.
+“We cannot comment on an ongoing law enforcement investigation,” association spokeswoman Shari Lifson said.

 Data from observations done at Sunspot is sent to New Mexico State University servers and can be used by researchers around the world.